Karen A. Popp

 Karen was a commercial litigator in New York City for five years before joining the government.
 While on Wall Street, she represented corporations and investment banking firms in a wide range of litigation matters, including securities fraud and hostile corporate takeovers.

 Karen graduated cum laude from the University of North Carolina School of Law, where she served as an editor on the North Carolina Law Review and was a member of the Order of the Coif.
 Upon graduation from law school, Karen clerked for the Honorable Sam J. Ervin III of the U.S. Court of Appeals for the Fourth Circuit.
-She received her undergraduate degree from the University of North Carolina at Charlotte, where she graduated cum laude, and thereafter studied law at Oxford University before attending law school at UNC.
+She received her undergraduate degree from the University of North Carolina at Charlotte, where she graduated cum laude, and thereafter studied law at Oxford University before attending UNC School of Law.

-- Co-Author, Business and Commercial Litigation in Federal Courts, Third Edition (2012)
+- Co-Author, Business and Commercial Litigation in Federal Courts, Third Edition (“Privacy and Security” chapter) (2012)

 - Co-Author, Defending Federal Criminal Cases, Attacking the Government’s Proof (Chapter 3) (2012)